+- One-Afternoon Bread!
 The beauty of this recipe is how quick and easy it is!
 You can make this on Sunday morning and have it ready before lunch!
 It’s not often that delicious bread is prepared quickly, but these excellent sweet rolls are the real deal!
-They also reheat quickly so that you can enjoy their sweetness today and tomorrow!
+They also reheat soon so that you can enjoy their sweetness today and tomorrow!

 Kid-Friendly Treat!

-It is very popular with little ones!
-They have fun crunching into the shiny exterior and love the sweet and chewy filling.
+- It is very popular with little ones!
+They enjoy crunching into the shiny exterior and love the sweet and chewy filling.
 Kids are often the harshest critics, and these super sweet rolls are kid-tested and kid-approved!

 Perfect Party Treats!